Sim4n6/plasoWiki/Troubleshooting.md

 ## Crashes, hangs and tracebacks
 In the context of plaso crashes and tracebacks have different meanings:

-* crash; an error that causes an abrupt termination of the program you were running e.g. a SEGFAULT
+* crash; an error that causes an abrupt termination of the program you were running e.g. a segfault (SIGSEGV)
 * traceback; the back trace of an error that was caught by an exception handler that can cause a termination of the program you were running

+### A worker gives an error status
+The "error" status typically indicates that there was a critical error e.g. a segfault (SIGSEGV).

+**Work in progress**
+The foreman tries to determine the file entry the worker error-ed on before it is terminated.

+Your system logs might indicate why the worker segfault-ed.

+### A worker gives a killed status
+This typically indicates that the worker was killed (SIGKILL) likely by an external process e.g the Out Of Memory (OOM) killer.

+Your system logs might indicate why the worker was killed.

 ### Which processes are running
 The following command help you determine which plaso processes are running on your system: